johnrizzo1/intuit/memory-bank/activeContext.md

 - Comprehensive logging is essential for debugging complex systems, especially when multiple components interact.
 - Adding caller information to logs helps track the flow of execution through the system.
 - Logging both the entry and exit points of methods provides visibility into the system's behavior.
+- Thorough documentation and examples are crucial for complex features like MCP integration, as they help users understand how to use the functionality effectively.
+- Unit tests for core functionality like the MCP server are essential to ensure reliability and catch regressions.
+- When testing complex components, it's sometimes better to create simplified tests that focus on core functionality rather than trying to test every edge case.
+- PySide6 provides powerful tools for creating modern, responsive GUIs with animations and effects.
+- Running GUI components in separate threads prevents blocking the main application during rendering and animations.
+- Using signals and slots in Qt-based applications enables clean separation between GUI components and business logic.
+- Creating frameless windows with custom shapes requires careful handling of mouse events for dragging and interaction.
+- Implementing visual feedback for AI speech enhances the user experience by providing a non-human but expressive interface.
+- Gradient effects and dynamic lighting can create an engaging visual representation of AI activity.
+- Smoothing transitions between animation states creates a more natural and fluid visual experience.
+- Using QGraphicsEffect classes allows for sophisticated visual effects with minimal code.
+- Providing keyboard shortcuts improves accessibility and user experience for GUI applications.
+- When integrating GUI components into a CLI application, it's important to handle import errors gracefully.
+- Using relative imports in Python packages can be tricky; sometimes absolute imports or standalone scripts are more reliable.
+- Subprocess can be used to launch GUI applications from CLI commands, providing a clean separation between components.
+- Creating standalone scripts that don't rely on package imports can simplify deployment and testing.